 More often than not, the most frequent response I have in an intial discussion about an International Bill of Rights is “Will the Russians, or the North Koreans agree to that.”
 The question misses the mark.
 The question is not what will be accepted now, or by that small part of humanity, but rather, what would be optimum?
 What is the story of rights for all to be taught to children, and adults, in Mexico, Russia, Kenya, or any other country?

 If your chains are such that you are wed to a nation-state perspective, then this may be difficult, but what is optimum for humanity is not defined by any particular nationality.
-These nation-state lines are fabrications, as astronauts continue to tell us who have experienced the “Overview Effect.”
-It’s not that these lines do not exist now that we’ve created them, of course they do, but for purposes of evolving into a international community, while keeping the cultural and historic traditions within nation-states, we need to think about what is optimum for all of us.
+These nation-state lines are fabrications, as astronauts continue to tell us who have experienced the “Overview Effect”: the lines of countries do not exist from space – we’ve created them.
+For the purposes of evolving as a species and into a international community, while keeping the cultural and historic traditions of nation-states is important, even as we associate ourselves with particular nations, we need to think about what is optimum for all of humanity.

-Eleanor Lives! asks a simple question: What would be an optimum International Bill of Rights, enforceable in the courts of all countries?
+Unite for Rights asks a simple question: What would be an optimum International Bill of Rights, enforceable in the courts of all countries?

-This process has been ongoing for 13 years and Eleanor Lives! is now working on Version 14.
-A new Version is published each year.
-Suggestions for changes of wording, or just a lamblast about what a stupid idea an International Bill of Rights is, can easily be made on the Eleanor Lives! home page.
+This process has been ongoing for 14 years (a new Version of the International Bill of Rights is published as a booklet and digitally each year).
+Unite is now working on Version 15.
+Suggestions for changes of wording, or a criticism about the idea an International Bill of Rights, can easily be made on the Unite home page.
 Just don’t sit silently as war expands and threats are made that satellites now are “war targets.”
 We’re taking our shortsighted vision into the expanse of space.
-Einstein is right, it’s “the good people”, not the evil ones, who have gotten us in this predicament.
-Recycling, in the kitchen, or in your mind, simply is not enough.

-Pardon if this seems brash.
-Today, many people recoil when asked an inquisitive question.
-Socrates did not have this problem; nor did Eleanor.
-Somehow, an inquisitive question has become a challenge rather than an inquiry.
-Even worse, if a question triggers serious reflection regarding issues we hold dear, we take the easy path.
-We stereotype it, discard it, label it as “conservative” or “liberal” — it’s the “Blue” or the “Red” states.
+Somehow, the inquisitive question of what is optimum has become a challenge rather than an inquiry.
+Even human rights organizations and philanthropic organizations rarely dare to think about what is optimum: what is the best humanity can do?
+Even worse, too often, if a question triggers serious reflection regarding issues we hold dear, we take the easy path – we stereotype it, discard it, label it as “conservative” or “liberal” — “blue” or “red”, in America.

 With this approach, we see our similarities along with our differences, not because it is “politically correct”, but because searching for what is optimum is the only way we will achieve it – through writing, and listening, we can measure an idea, not based on stereotype, but on its weight.